haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 -   The default VCL snippets you uploaded include a prepended name of `magentomodule_` with a priority of `50`.
 For your custom VCL snippets, **do not use the `magentomodule_` name**.
 Also, consider the priority of your custom snippets and whether they should override the default snippets.
 -   Do not forget to _always_ locate and clone the active version, and edit the bash script with the new version! _Version_ is not part of your VCL snippet files.
 -   If you want to override values and settings from the [default Fastly VCL snippets](https://github.com/fastly/fastly-magento2/tree/master/etc/vcl_snippets){:target="\_blank"}, we recommend creating a new snippet with updated values and code with a higher priority value of `100`.
 You should not try to override default VCLs.
-We provide an example for [Custom extend Admin timeout VCL]({{ page.baseurl }}/cloud/configure/fastly-vcl-extend-timeout.html).
+We provide an example for [VCL自定义延长管理员超时]({{ page.baseurl }}/cloud/configure/fastly-vcl-extend-timeout.html).

 ## Export Fastly Service ID and API Token
 You can save Fastly service credentials into the bash environment variables and use them in cURL commands: